 When using Microsoft 365 Business Premium, an optional privacy and security contractual supplement called a HIPAA business associate agreement (or BAA) is also offered in effort to assist Microsoft 365 customers meet requirements for HIPAA compliant email.

-Okay, so now that we have that covered, let’s review how to actually make your email HIPAA compliant.
+Okay, so now that we have that covered, this following section goes into more detailed steps on how to make your email HIPAA compliant.

-Note: These steps assume you have already signed up for a Microsoft 365 Business Premium email subscription plan.
+Note: These steps assume you have already signed up for a Microsoft 365 Business Premium email subscription plan with GoDaddy.
 If you have not already done so, you may sign up for a subscription here.

 How do I make my email HIPAA compliant?